DogeFoodINC/doge-food-solana-programme/README.md

 The program is built on Solana's blockchain and uses smart contracts to:

-> - Checks and processes incoming orders.
+> - Check and process incoming orders.
 > - Split the payments according to predefined percentages (80% to the team, 20% to donations).
 > - Ensure the funds are transferred securely and automatically to the designated wallets.